The importance of universal psychological needs

 2. Now think of a hobby you do regularly (perhaps it is some kind of physical activity, arts/crafts or cooking).
 How satisfied do you feel in autonomy, competence and relatedness with respect to this specific activity? i.e. to what extent do you feel this activity is determined by you, how capable do you feel, and how much support do you feel you have from others around you?
 What is it that makes you feel this way?

-What if a parents needs aren’t satisfied?
+What if a parent’s needs for autonomy, competence and relatedness aren’t satisfied?

-FICTIONAL CASE STUDY – NICOLA (HOME LIFE)
+CASE STUDY – NICOLA (HOME LIFE)

 In the example below, consider how satisfied Nicola’s psychological needs are in relation to the physical activity and diet of her children?
 What factors may be affecting her feelings of autonomy, competence and relatedness?